A 9-Step Guide to Developing a Mobile App

 Maintain & Improve Your Mobile App

 There is rarely a point at which an app developer can say their app needs no more development.
 Technology is ever-evolving and improving, presenting you with opportunities to also improve your app.
 This could be through the introduction of new features, changes to the layout, or even incremental performance improvements.
-Many potential users will also look at when last the developer release an update for an app before installing it.
-If has been too long, they will assume that nobody is maintaining it and not install the app.
+Many potential users will also look at when the developer releases an update for an app before installing it.
+If has been too long, they will assume that nobody is maintaining it and will not install the app.

 Many opportunities for maintenance and improvement will come about through careful monitoring of your app metrics.
-Not forgetting through feedback from users, and following minor and major updates to device operating systems.
+Not forgetting through feedback from users and following minor and major updates to device operating systems.
 Both Google and Apple typically release a significant version change to Android and iOS once a year.
 But there are dozens of smaller updates released throughout the year.
-It is important to remain current with release announcements as these can introduce changes that require changes to your app.
+It is important to remain current with release announcements, as these can introduce changes that require changes to your app.

 Developers have early access to OS updates.
 So, you can test your app and implement changes before the OS update rolls out to all users.